 The Rev George F Handzo, BCC, CSSBB is widely regarded as one of the foremost authorities on the deployment and practice of professional healthcare chaplaincy.
 As Director of Health Services Research and Quality at HealthCare Chaplaincy Network and President of Handzo Consulting, George oversees projects devoted to the strategic assessment, planning and management of chaplaincy services and to developing the evidence for the efficacy of chaplaincy care.
 George has authored or co-authored over fifty chapters and articles on the practice of spiritual care and chaplaincy care and was the co-principal investigator on a major grant from the John Templeton Foundation investigating the contribution of spiritual care to health care.
 He is a past president of the Association of Professional Chaplains, which, in 2011, awarded him the Anton Boisen Professional Service award, its highest honor.
 He serves on the leadership team of the Global Network for Spirituality and Health and on the Distress Guidelines Panel of the National Comprehensive Cancer Network.
 George is a graduate of Princeton University and Yale University Divinity School.
 He is a Certified Lean Six Sigma Black Belt.

-Ellen L Idler, PhD, MPhil, came to Emory in 2009 as Director of the Religion and Public Health Collaborative; she is a Professor in the Department of Sociology, holds a joint appointment in the Department of Epidemiology in the Rollins School of Public Health, is a Faculty Fellow of the Center for Ethics, and affiliated faculty in the Graduate Division of Religion.
+Ellen L Idler, PhD, MPhil, came to Emory in 2009 as Director of the Religion and Public Health Collaborative; she is a Professor in the Department of Sociology as well the Director of Graduate Studies for the department, holds a joint appointment in the Department of Epidemiology in the Rollins School of Public Health, is a Faculty Fellow of the Center for Ethics, and affiliated faculty in the Graduate Division of Religion.
 Ellen received her PhD and MPhil from Yale University (1985), her BA from the College of Wooster, and she attended Union Theological Seminary on a Rockefeller Brothers Fellowship.
 She taught at Rutgers University from 1985 to 2009, in the Department of Sociology and at the Institute for Health, Health Care Policy, and Aging Research.
 Ellen is a Fellow of the Gerontological Society of America and past chair of the Section on Aging and the Life Course of the American Sociological Association.
 Her research concerns the influence of attitudes, beliefs, and social connections on health, including the effect of self-ratings of health on mortality and disability, and the impact of religious participation on health, particularly in aging populations.
 Her research has been supported by National Institute on Aging funding, including a FIRST Award.
 She has served on the editorial boards of the American Journal of Sociology, the Journal of Gerontology: Social Sciences, the Journal of Health and Social Behavior, Sociological Forum, the Slovenian Journal of Aging, and Rutgers University Press.
 She is the author of Cohesiveness and Coherence: Religion and the Health of the Elderly (Dissertations-G, 1994), co-author of The Hidden Health Care System (Golden Apple Publications, 2010), and the editor of Religion as a Social Determinant of Public Health (Oxford University Press, 2014).

 Caterina Mako, ThM, is a Catholic lay woman who is Director of Chaplaincy for Catholic Health Services of Long Island in the Diocese of Rockville Centre, New York.
 She oversees the delivery of Catholic sacramental and spiritual care for over thirty health care facilities.
 She received her training in health care chaplaincy in New York City and completed her residency in Bronx, New York, at Calvary Hospital, a two hundred bed facility for acute, advanced cancer patients and one of the first palliative care institutions in the country.
 Caterina received Board Certified Chaplain status by the National Association of Catholic Chaplains (NACC) in 2004.
 Most recently, Caterina was recipient of the Emerging Leadership Award, presented by the National Association of Catholic Chaplains at its annual conference in Washington, DC in March, 2015.
 Caterina Mako is a graduate of New York University in New York City where she received a BA in International Studies, and of Seton Hall University in New Jersey where she received her MA in Moral Theology.
 Currently, Caterina is a doctoral candidate in Pastoral Ministry at Fordham University in New York and is the liaison for NACC.